vandre-sales/meliva-ds/docs/docs/theming/color.md

   </div>
 </div>

-### Primary and Base Colors
+### Key Colors

-We extend the palette of literal colors with two pseudo-literal color groups:
+We extend the palette of literal colors with two additional color groups to aid changing the key colors of your project:

-- **Primary** is your key brand color used to draw attention and designate actions.
+- **Primary** is color you use to draw attention and signify actions.
-- **Base** makes up the your content's body and structure.
+- **Base** makes up your project's body and structure.

 The primary and base color groups reference another literal color group.
 By default, `--wa-color-primary-{#}` maps to `--wa-color-blue-{#}` and `--wa-color-base-{#}` maps to `--wa-color-gray-{#}`.